csc301-2023-fall/project-24-ontario-parks-T/readme-template.md

 ​
  ## Licenses
 ​
- Keep this section as brief as possible.
-You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.
+ []: #(Keep this section as brief as possible.
+You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.)
 ​
  * What type of license will you apply to your codebase?
 And why?
  * What affect does it have on the development and use of your codebase?